 Iris is a "batteries included" web framework, which means that a lot of features already come out of the box.
 This way you don't have to spend time and find third-party libraries to integrate to the framework for most of the tasks you need to complete.

-If you're familiar with expressjs or other modern web frameworks Iris will be like a home to you
+If you're familiar with expressjs or other modern web frameworks, Iris will make you feel at home.

 Con Backward incompatibility

 The jump from Play 1 to Play 2.x caused a lot of confusion.
 While it is important to have some kind of evolution, sometimes it causes backward incompatibility which can create some problems.
 It makes tutorials or modules made for the old version obsolete.
 This can make it hard for beginners to find useful resources.
 The template engine which used Groovy now uses Scala.

 Con Previously experience with net/http

 Previously experience with the Go's standard net/http package is necessary for you to move forward with Iris